IBM/deploy-graph-db-container/README.md

 # Troubleshooting

-* If you want to delete the OrientDB service from your Bluemix Kubernetes cluster, then run either of the following commands.
+* If you want to delete the OrientDB service from your IBM Cloud Kubernetes cluster, then run either of the following commands.
     ```
     $ kubectl delete -f orientdb.yaml
     ```